 But if you want to take your time exploring this amazing site and the Agrigento area – and you should – your best bet is to hire a car and spend some time in the area.
 Driving in Sicily is fine if you do some pre trip preparation – read our tips on driving in Italy if you are unsure.

 We recommend using Auto Europe because of their flexible drop off and pick up options and competitive prices.
 You could also take a taxi from Agrigento for about €15

 Parking at Parco Valle dei Templi is safe and easy.
 There are two car parks located at the main entrances – Porta Quinta Sant’Anna and near the Temple of Giunone (Temple of Juno) ticket office on Via Panoramica Valle dei Templi.
 The cost seems to vary between €2-5 – for no known reason except.. it’s Sicily!

-If the weather is hot, cold or you are travelling with children or people with mobility issues I recommend taking one of the local taxis from where you parked to the opposite entrance so you only need to walk one way through the 2.5 kilometre site.
+If the weather is hot, cold or you are traveling with children or people with mobility issues I recommend taking one of the local taxis from where you parked to the opposite entrance so you only need to walk one way through the 2.5 kilometer site.

 It does seem like a bit of a scam at €3 per person but it is a long day out in the elements exploring the site and your feet will thank you at the end of the day.

 Sicily’s amazing Valle dei Templi

 Have you been to Sicily’s Valley of the Temples?
 This incredible site is a feature of our Untold Italy tours of Sicily because we are enthralled by its beauty and majesty.

 And if you can’t make it to Sicily soon you can learn more about this fascinating place at London’s British Museum.